 The mitigation monitoring team, including the construction manager and technical advisors (CEQA consultant, archaeologist, paleontologist), is responsible for monitoring implementation/compliance with all adopted mitigation measures and conditions of approval.
-A major portion of the team's work is field monitoring and compliance report preparation.
-Implementation disputes are brought to the District Superintendent and/or his designee.
+A major portion of the team's work is in-field monitoring and compliance report preparation.
+Implementation disputes will be brought to the District Superintendent and/or his designee.